-No Data Centers in Stokes County- Updates Below!
+No Data Center in Stokes County- Updates Below!

-Project Delta: Proposed Data Centers in Stokes County (UPDATES BELOW)
+Proposed Data Center in Stokes County (UPDATES BELOW)

 Where would it be?
 1800 acres of land on the Dan River, where highway 311 crosses the Dan.
 Property next to Belews Creek coal plant.